-During 2014, the average collection period for our accounts receivable increased, as we lengthened payment terms, by granting payment terms of up to 60 to 75 days for our largest customers, and due to the increase in Retainage Receivables from \$427,867 at September 30, 2013 to \$1,053,451 at September 30, 2014 and December 31, 2014.
+During 2014, the average collection period for our accounts receivable increased, as we lengthened payment terms, by granting payment terms of up to 60 to 75 days for our largest customers, and due to the increase in Retainage Receivables from \$427,867 at September 30, 2013 to \$1,053,451 at September 30, 2014 and at March 31, 2015.
 Retainage balances are generally collected within three to nine months after the related contracts have received final acceptance and approval, depending on the time required for the customer to process the final project documentation.
-Our allowance for uncollectible receivables is management's best estimate of uncollectible amounts; further, the allowance for uncollectible receivables at September 30, 2014 and 2013 was established with the benefit of hindsight and a retrospective review by management after December 31, 2014, and uncollectible accounts which would have previously been reserved for were written off.
+Our allowance for uncollectible receivables is management's best estimate of uncollectible amounts; further, the allowance for uncollectible receivables at September 30, 2014 and 2013 was established with the benefit of hindsight and a retrospective review by management after the first quarter of the following year, and uncollectible accounts which would have previously been reserved for were written off.